-- 1 Power down the NetVault Bare Metal Recovery Client, and insert the Plug-in Offline Client CD; if connected through a USB port, the port must use the 3.0 protocol or earlier. - On reboot, the NetVault Bare Metal Recovery interface appears. - 2 When the BMR Network Configuration dialog box appears, select the applicable option: - Use DHCP (recommended): To use the Dynamic Host Configuration Protocol (DHCP) to configure the network interface, select this option. - Use Static IP Address: To enter specific IP addresses, select this option, and enter the addresses in the IP Address, Subnet Mask, and Default Gateway fields. - 3 To submit the information, click Config, and then click OK when the confirmation message appears. - 4 To close the BMR Network Configuration dialog box and start the NetVault Bare Metal Recovery Agent, click Exit.
+1 Turn off the NetVault Bare Metal Recovery Client, and insert the Plug-in Offline Client CD; if connected through a USB port, the port must use the 3.0 protocol or earlier.

+On reboot, the NetVault Bare Metal Recovery interface is displayed.

+- 2 When the BMR Network Configuration dialog box is displayed, select the applicable option: - Use DHCP (recommended): To use the Dynamic Host Configuration Protocol (DHCP) to configure the network interface, select this option. - Use Static IP Address: To enter specific IP addresses, select this option, and enter the addresses in the IP Address, Subnet Mask, and Default Gateway fields. - 3 To submit the information, click Config, and then click OK when the confirmation message is displayed. - 4 To close the BMR Network Configuration dialog box and start the NetVault Bare Metal Recovery Agent, click Exit.

-After the network configuration is completed, the agent is started and the initialization process is finished.
+After the network configuration is completed, the agent is started and the initialization process is completed.
 The NetVault Bare Metal Recovery Client is now prepared for backup or restore.

-You can use the list above the Run button to output information related to the NetVault Bare Metal Recovery GUI when you issue the Run command.
+You can use the list preceding the Run button to output information related to the NetVault Bare Metal Recovery GUI when you issue the Run command.

-Also, the information displayed in the text window is automatically exported to the "x:\dellbmr\bmr\gui.log" file.
+Also, the information displayed in the text window is automatically exported to the "x:\questbmr\bmr\gui.log" file.